 There are many reasons bad habits are so hard to break and good habits are hard to make.
 Chemicals, biological processes, environmental contributors, and brain science studies can each explain some reasons.
 All of that is important—but let’s keep it simple.
 Habits are hard to break because, as we just learned above, they’re meeting an important need.

 Even the worst of our habits are somehow in response to a real need in our lives.
 If you can get to the very root of a habit, you’ll often find an identity issue.
-Our pastor, Craig Groeschel, says, “An unhealthy identity creates unwise habits.
+Pastor Craig Groeschel says, “An unhealthy identity creates unwise habits.
 Unwise habits reinforce an unhealthy identity.”

 So what can we do about our habits?
 Instead of jumping into a bunch of “dos” we need to slow down and address the “who” issues.
 Maybe you haven’t fully forgiven someone.
 Maybe you have some long-term pain.
 Maybe you were terribly mistreated or abused.
 Maybe you were never taught certain things.
-Maybe you’re telling yourself you hate running, or you’ll always be addicted or overweight.
+Maybe you’re telling yourself you hate running, or that differing mental health makes change impossible.
 Whatever it is, there’s a real identity battle that creates real needs in your life.
 Remember, even the bad habit you want to replace is somehow giving you a reward.
 It’s probably not a good reward, but it’s a reward.
 Because of this relationship between identity, need, habit, and reward, you can’t just stop a bad habit, you have to address the identity issues as you replace bad habits with good ones.

 What does the Bible say about habits?